cabralpinto/wildfire-heat-map-generation/README.md

 # Wildfire Heat Map Generation with Twitter and BERT

 This repository contains the code and resources for generating wildfire heat maps of Portugal using Twitter data and a fine-tuned BERT language model.
-The project was initially developed for the Portuguese conference RECPAD 2022 conference, where it was chosen as one of the top 4 papers.
+The project was initially developed for the RECPAD 2022 conference, where it was chosen as one of the top 4 papers.
 It also serves as the repository for the extended version of the paper, which will be published soon.
 The system can easily be extended to work with other countries or languages.

 ## Description